dotmesh-io/docs/hugo/content/tutorials/collaboration.md

 What happens if that test starts failing in the future?

-Is there a way to make the CI system automatically push the failed state to the dothub, so that reproducing the failure and minimizing *mean time to clue* next time will be as easy as it was above?
+Is there a way to make the CI system automatically push the failed state to the dothub?
+This means that reproducing the failure and minimizing *mean time to clue* next time will be as easy as it was above when someone gave us a manually-created reproducer in a datadot?

-Check out at least one of:
+## Check out these tutorials

 * [Capture failed CI runs in Travis](/tutorials/capture-failed-ci-runs-travis/)
 * [Capture failed CI runs in Jenkins](/tutorials/capture-failed-ci-runs-jenkins/)